 The El Paso Police Department's Auto Theft Task Force unit is part of the El Paso Police Department's Organized Crime Division.
 The Organized Crime Division is one of five bureaus within the large police department.
 Due to the large metropolitan area and complexity of the multiple different units of the police department that are designated to investigate an array of different offenses.
 The offense of burglary of vehicle is one such offenses that is generally handled at the regional command level.
-Each of the five regional command centers have TAC Units that handle all burglary of habitations and burglary of vehicles as designated by the Chief of Police.
-Each of the five (5) regional command centers and have set geographical boundaries within the City of El Paso.
+Each of the six regional command centers have TAC Units that handle all burglary of habitations and burglary of vehicles as designated by the Chief of Police.
+Each of the six (6) regional command centers and have set geographical boundaries within the City of El Paso.
 Many of the burglary suspects cross the city's geographical boundaries established by the regional commands and the taskforce plays the integral role of bridging the gap of criminal invesigation mobility.
 The taskforce assists the different regional command centers with bait car operations, surveillance, and intelligence gathering for burglary investigations.
-All taskforce supervisors, detectives and officers are deputized to investigate and follow-up in the three West Texas Counties of El Paso, Hudspeth, and Culberson.
+All taskforce supervisors, detectives and officers are deputized by the District Attorney of the 34th Judicial District to investigate and follow-up on cases that occur within the City and County of El Paso, Texas.
 The taskforce has the flexibility to move around the City and County of El Paso, to follow and surveil offenders, and to follow-up on major crime trends and patterns associated with burglary of vehicles.
-The mission of the taskforce is to participate and assist with the holistic approach of targeting all areas of automobile crimes that include burglary of vehicles and theft of motor vehicle parts, to include Catalytic Converter Thefts that are within the capability of the unit.
+The mission of the taskfroce is to participate and assist with the holistic approach of targeting all areas of automobile crimes that include burglary of vehicles and theft of motor vehicle parts, to include Catalytic Converter Thefts that are within the capability of the unit.
 The taskforce conducts salvage check operations at junk yards, metal recycling businesses, mechanic shops, and body shops.
 The salvage checks are used to check for stolen parts that could be used as replacement parts or sold as metal.
 The taskforce has created a collaborative effort that involves a weekly Intel sharing meeting every Wednesday.
 The Intel meetings are devised to allow representatives of each of all the regional command TAC units to come together and discuss crime trends and patterns involving automobile crimes.
-The meetings are held at the Auto Theft Task Froce Office as it is a centrally located place to meet.
+The meetings are held at the Auto Theft Task Force Office as it is a centrally located place to meet.
 It allows all the police department stakeholders the opportunity to ensure that investigative efforts are not duplicated and facilitates working together to address automobile crimes.